sleepEarly7z/easy-drive/README.md

     -   Upload/Update the instructor's profile image
 -   [x] Manage user registration/login/authentication
     -   Register with email and password as a student/instructor
-    -   Register with a Google account as a student/instructor
     -   Login with email and password as a student/instructor
     -   Login with a Google account as a student/instructor